 As a result of this change, the sequencing of the pillars needs to be revisited.
 From a design perspective, the governance pillar should be the starting point for any IAM initiative or project.
-The governance approach defined from the very start of the effort and the mechanisms established to make it work will determine the way administration, authentication, and authorization are designed and deployed.
+The governance approach defined from the very start of the effort and the mechanisms established to make it work will determine how administration, authentication, and authorization are designed and deployed.
 Recall that governance issues are part of the principles of both ID4D and SSI.

 The distinction between foundational and transactional ID is also critical.
 Note that these categories are not immutable, a la BCT.
 On the contrary, foundational ID can also act as transactional.
 On the other hand, functional or transactional ID has served as a catalyst to create foundational systems.
-Electoral databases in developing and emerging economies are best examples here.
-In some industrialized countries, drivers licenses are used as the primary form of legal ID.
+Electoral databases in developing and emerging economies are the best examples here.
+In some industrialized countries, driver’s licenses are used as the primary form of legal ID.

 The last element of the framework is defined by the type of network envisaged by the ID systems.
 Centralized, decentralized, and distributed are alternatives.
-While this might be a critical component, arguing otherwise is also possible as long as the governance principles and mechanisms adopted are completed and implemented in an open and participatory basis.
+While this might be a critical component, arguing otherwise is also possible as long as the adopted governance principles and mechanisms are completed and implemented on an open and participatory basis.
 Similarly, distributed systems might not be the only ones that can guarantee that the ownership of a person’s identity is entirely in the individual hands.
 While broader in scope and objectives, the European General Data Protection Regulation is a step in this direction – albeit a small one in the overall context of the identity management problematic.